 This phrase, ‘The Certainty of Granite’ is one that I’ve had knocking around for years, and it was the working title of my book before I settled on the one I have now.
 Instead, earlier this year I crafted this poem from various notes and journal entries.
 The ideas here don’t resonate in the same… Continue reading The Certainty of Granite

-The Art of Finding Home
+The Art of Finding Home as an Expat

 Image from Shutterstock ...
 The friendships I’ve made with people because we connect over performance, or books, or because we’ve worked on a passion project together, those have been important in a different way.
 Because they connect with a deeper, stronger part of my identity, one that is a constant, regardless of circumstance.
-It’s connecting… Continue reading The Art of Finding Home
+It’s connecting… Continue reading The Art of Finding Home as an Expat

 Paris Sketch: Monet at l’Orangerie